The Philological Bell 🔔 YouTube channel thumbnail

 Videos 213

-The Philological Bell 🔔 focuses on readings and analyses of medieval literature in original languages (primarily Latin, Gothic, and Old English) with occasional Old Norse and Ancient Greek, plus manuscript or artefact deep-dives.
-Content appears as tutorials and readings with translations and commentaries, uploaded regularly since 2009, with recent videos averaging around 200 views each.
+The Philological Bell 🔔 covers readings and analyses of medieval literature in original languages (primarily Latin, Gothic, and Old English) with occasional Old Norse and Ancient Greek, plus manuscript deep-dives and artefact analyses.
+Content appears to be tutorials and deep-dives with commentary, posted from an active UK channel; uploads are frequent, with an average of about 207 views per video across 213 published pieces.

 Similar Channels